Can I pay for a private COVID-19 vaccine?

-At the time of writing, around 48.5 million people in the UK have received their first COVID jab and more than 44 million adults have had both doses of the coronavirus vaccine.
+At the time of writing, over 48.5 million people in the UK have received their first COVID jab and more than 44.7 million adults have had both doses of the coronavirus vaccine.

 People are being vaccinated at various places including mass vaccination sites, hospital hubs, pharmacies, local GP practices – and even supermarkets.

 Which COVID-19 vaccines have been approved?

 So far, four coronavirus vaccines have been approved for use in the UK.

 In early December, the Pfizer coronavirus vaccine was the first to be approved by the Medicines and Healthcare Products Regulatory Agency (MHRA).
 It offers up to 95% protection against COVID-19.